awsdocs/iam-user-guide/doc_source/reference_policies_elements_condition_operators.md

 }
 ```

 If the key that you specify in a policy condition is not present in the request context, the values do not match\.
 The `aws:TokenIssueTime` key is present in the request context only when the principal uses temporary credentials to make the request\.
-They key is not present in AWS CLI, AWS API, or AWS SDK requests that are made using access keys\.
+The key is not present in AWS CLI, AWS API, or AWS SDK requests that are made using access keys\.
 In this example, if an IAM user attempts to view or edit an access key, the request is denied\.

 You can not use a [policy variable](reference_policies_variables.md) with the `Date` condition operator\.